amoe/allen-moronuki/allen_moronuki_notes.md

 5. Wrote a point-free version.

+6. The answer is this abomination:

+    print $ ((roundTrip2 4) :: Int)

+All parens are needed.
+This is a very confusing exercise phrasing because it suggests that you need to adjust the definition of the function, when in fact you need to adjust the call site.

 ## Function composition

 Composition creates a two-step function, ie it goes straight from a->c where